2018 Togolese parliamentary election: Electoral system

 The 91 members of the National Assembly are elected by closed list proportional representation from 30 multi-member constituencies ranging in size from two to ten seats.
 Seats are allocated using the highest averages method.

 Campaign

-The elections saw 105 political parties submit lists, alongside 25 lists of independent candidates.
-A total of 850 candidates ran for the 91 available seats.
+A total of 850 candidates ran for the 91 available seats, consisting of 105 lists submitted by political parties and 25 lists of independent candidates.